NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Monster Core/Pleroma.md

     desc: "`pf2:2` (concentrate,divine) The pleroma manifests a 2-foot-diameter sphere of energy—either a white sphere of creation that hovers above their left hand or a black sphere of oblivion above their right.
 This action has the vitality trait for a sphere of creation or the void trait for a sphere of oblivion.
 A sphere vanishes after 1 minute, when it is more than 300 feet from the pleroma, or when the pleroma Generates a Sphere of that type again.
 A sphere of oblivion winks out of existence when it vanishes, but a sphere of creation explodes in blinding light—each creature in a 30-foot emanation must succeed at a DC 43 Fortitude check save or be permanently [[Conditions/Blinded|Blinded]].
 This is a light effect."

   - name: "Propel Sphere"
-    desc: "`pf2:1` (concentrate,divine) **Requirements** The pleroma has a sphere of creation or sphere of oblivion active\n**Effect** The pleroma makes one of its spheres fly 10 feet in any direction, ignoring difficult terrain and greater difficult terrain.
+    desc: "`pf2:1` (concentrate,divine) **Requirements** The pleroma has a sphere of creation or sphere of oblivion active\n* * *\n\n**Effect** The pleroma makes one of its spheres fly 10 feet in any direction, ignoring difficult terrain and greater difficult terrain.
 A sphere of creation creates new matter in its path, which the pleroma can have manifest as normal terrain, difficult terrain, greater difficult terrain, or a cube of solid mater (such as clay, wood, or stone).
 A sphere of oblivion destroys unattended objects it touches, though larger objects are destroyed at a rate of one 10-foot cube per round of contact.
-The sphere can enter the space of a creature; when it does, the creature takes 20d6 damage with a DC 43 Fortitude check save.\nThis is an incapacitation effect.\n**Success** The creature takes no damage and is pushed out of the sphere to the nearest open space of the GM's choice.\n**Failure** The creature takes full damage; this is vitality damage for a sphere of creation or void damage for a sphere of oblivion, but it can damage any type of creature regardless of its normal immunities.
+The sphere can enter the space of a creature; when it does, the creature takes 20d6 damage with a DC 43 Fortitude check save.\n\nThis is an incapacitation effect.\n\n**Success** The creature takes no damage and is pushed out of the sphere to the nearest open space of the GM's choice.\n\n**Failure** The creature takes full damage; this is vitality damage for a sphere of creation or void damage for a sphere of oblivion, but it can damage any type of creature regardless of its normal immunities.
 The creature is then pushed out of the sphere as on a success.
 A creature reduced to 0 HP is slain instead of being pushed out, either merged with new matter for a sphere of creation or completely destroyed for a void of oblivion; the creature can be restored only via a [[Spells/Wish|Wish]] ritual or similarly powerful effect.
-This is a death effect.\n**Critical Failure** As failure, but the creature takes double damage."
+This is a death effect.\n\n**Critical Failure** As failure, but the creature takes double damage."

 ```